QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/rpc.md

 client> querygroup <hexid>
 ```

-We can use [samrdump](tools/impacket.md#samrdump) to get the same output as `enumdomusers`.
+We can also use [samrdump](tools/impacket.md#samrdump) to list users.
 If no users are found, we may still be able to find users by brute forcing hexadecimal IDs.

 ```ps
 $ for i in $(seq 500 1100);do rpcclient [...] -c "queryuser 0x$(printf '%x\n' $i)" | grep "User Name\|user_rid\|group_rid" && echo "";done